dra2020/dra-analytics/docs/splitting.md

 ### makeSplittingScorecard

-This function a 2D matrix of county populations by districts and returns the raw county- and district-splitting measurements.
+This function takes a 2D matrix of county populations by districts and returns the raw county- and district-splitting measurements.
 These measures are described in [Measuring County &amp District Splitting](https://medium.com/dra-2020/measuring-county-district-splitting-48a075bcce39).
 It also includes basic county-splitting information that is used in DRA, i.e., that is DRA specific.
 This is part of an overall DRA scorecard.